nikolayg/nikgrozev-website/_posts/blog/2015-12-27-pandas-in-jupyter-quickstart-and-useful-snippets.md

 })
 ```

 Data frames have a method called *plot*.
-By default it plots a line chart with al numerical columns.
+By default, it plots a line chart with al numerical columns.
 The x-axis is the row index of the data frame.
 In other words, you're plotting :

 ```python